PI-Victor/blog/posts/1584780415806/post.md

 filesystem for storing the posts in md format.

-The first idea was to use a rust written api, but since i cancelled my of having a oVirt infrastructure due to the recent developments in the world economy, i gave up on that and opted for free and cheap storage.
+The first idea was to use a rust written api, but since i cancelled my oVirt infrastructure project due to the recent developments in the world economy, i gave up on that and opted instead for free and cheap storage.

 Will write more, since this is more of a test post than anything else, pending some cleanup to have this blog semi-ready, just like every other project i do. :D

-here are some code snipets, that i am interested in, to test the syntax
+Here are some code snipets, that i am interested in, to test the syntax
 highlighting:

 bash